blueey2/linked-blog-starter-md/publish/Things I need to practice.md

 IFCONFIG
 	View the subnet mask of a linux computer
 CNAME
-	Tells DNS to use different names for a paticular server/service MX
+	Used to create an alias or a pointer from one domain name to another MX
 	Determines the host name for the mail server Crossover Cable